1. Home

 The %USER_NAME% just took the quiz.
 This user can be reached at %USER_PHONE%.

-%USER_EMAIL% – the email the user entered into the Email text box.
+%USER_EMAIL% – The email the user entered into the Email text box.
 For example:

 The %USER_NAME% just took the quiz and can be emailed at %USER_EMAIL%

-%QUIZ_NAME% – the name of the quiz.
+%QUIZ_NAME% – The name of the quiz.
 For example:

 Great Job %USER_NAME%!
 You have just taken the %QUIZ_NAME%.